 For Sale by Private Treaty

-Tenure and Title - The land is for sale freehold with vacant possession on completion.
-Title is registered at Land Registry.
+Tenure - The land is for sale Freehold with vacant possession on completion.

-Services - There are no services to the land.
+Services - Mains water and electricity are connected to the land.

 For Sale by Private Treaty